lushaylabs/lushay-code/README.md

 This extension automates the execution of the open source FPGA toolchain.
 This project is a wrapper around OSS-CAD-Suite which does the heavy lifting of providing all the prebuilt binaries for the OS toolchain.

+Currently this extension only supports the Tang Nano 9K, support for other FPGAs is planned and welcomed.

+Features Include:
+- Building Project (yosys + nextpnr + apicula)
+- Programming (openFPGALoader)
+- Serial Console for UART communication
+- Terminal pre-configured with OSS-CAD-Suite

 ## Requirements

 To use this plugin you have to have OSS-CAD-Suite on your computer.
 For linux and mac you just need to extract the compressed folder for your OS to anywhere on your computer